fermmm/simple-validator/README.md

 Validation.languageFilter = LanguageFilter.english;
 ```

 With the language you want.
-This is useful server side, to improve performance when creating a JSON with the validation results.
+This is useful to implement your own translations based on the english language.

 ## Usage example with React